membraneframework-labs/guide/chapter1/element.md

 def_known_sink_pads sink: {:always, {:pull, demand_in: :bytes}, :any}
 ```

 In above definition, atom :always means that pad of this element is always available.
-The other option is `:dynamic` which means that pad is being created on request, for example, during the 'playing' state.
+The other option is `:on_request` which means that pad is being created on request, for example, during the 'playing' state.

 :pull declares the mode of the pad.
 It means that this element sends buffers to the next element only when they are demanded.
 Demands are received in `handle_demand` callback and they may refer to the number of bytes or buffers to send.
 The unit is specified by next argument - `demand_in: :bytes`.